sebasmos/sebasmos.github.io/cv.md

 ### Proffesional experience

-- 2022-present. **Research fellow**.
-Visual computing group (VCG) under the supervision of Hanspeter Pfister and Siyu Huang, Harvard University.
+- 2022-present. **Research fellow** at Harvard.
+Current member of the Visual computing group (VCG) under the supervision of Hanspeter Pfister and Siyu Huang, Harvard University.
 - 2022-present. **Machine learning intern** in [EcoVadis](https://ecovadis.com/).
-Developed project for logo detection with YOLOv5, attribution and verification based on Contrastive Language-image Pretraining Language (CLIP).
+Developed project for logo detection with Object detectors, attribution and verification based on Contrastive text-image Training and transformers.
 Paris (France)
 - 2020-2021. **Computer vision and Artificial Intelligence Engineer**.
 [AI India Innovation center](https://aiindia.ai/) In charge of the project "LAND USE LAND COVER CLASSIFICATION USING ADVANCED ML AND DL TECHNIQUES FOR LARGER STUDY AREA using Keras / Tensorflow frameworks".
 The main tasks included accuracy assessment, Preparation of Datasets, Training Models, Testing, using Geospatial data and Cloud services, GPU, E2E cloud services and Collab.
 Valencia (Spain).
 - 2021\. **Web/mobile developer for Ozone generator**.
 COVID-19 Project Award for US$5200 for the creation of a Ozone generation, a web and mobile application, IEEE SIGHTS sights grant.
 Colombia.
 - 2020\. **Web/mobile developer for mechanical ventitor** Development of a mobile application for a mechanical ventilator project, awarded with a 3950 USD stipend.
 IEEE SIGHTS sights grant, Colombia